migdias/Problem-0---Introduction/Analysis.md

 ## Part A
 O(n) where n is the amount of calls
-O(k) where k is the number of phone numbers found
+O(k log k) is the time complexity of the sorting, where k is the number of phones found O(k) where k is the number of phone numbers found

-The overall complexity of Part A is O(n) + O(k) -> O(n) [k is always smaller or equal than n] where n is the amount of calls and k is the amount of phone numbers found.
+The overall complexity of Part A is O(n) + O(k log k) + O(k) -> O(n) + O(k log k) [k is always smaller or equal than n] where n is the amount of calls and k is the amount of phone numbers found.

 ## Part B
-We can use the previous answer that have smaller computation time.
-We know that the previous answer will also have the calls from 080 -> 080.

-The complexity of Part B is O(k) where k is the amount of phone numbers found in Part A.
+The complexity of Part B is O(c) where c is the amount of calls.

 The overall complexity is O(n) + O(n) + O(k) + O(k), which simplifies to O(n)